Eureka Springs School of the Arts

 2023

-Lisa Crews and Stefani Christianson Ceramics Artist in Residence July 2023
+Lisa Crews and Stefani Christianson Ceramics Artists in Residence July 2023

 Lisa Crews (Paragould, AR) has been honing her skills working with clay for over forty years.
 She studied ceramics at Arkansas State University (BFA), Memphis State University, and the University of Delaware, in addition to teaching art in public schools for ten years.
 She utilizes art to convey her thoughts and feelings, peculiar observations, and her sense of humor.
 Her work is inspired by nature, the human condition, and our place in the world, and she considers herself to be a contemporary folk artist.